keboola/serverless-demo-app/README.md

 ## Architecture

 - Our serverless apps use [Serverless Framework](https://serverless.com/framework/docs/providers/aws/guide/intro/).
-- AWS Lambda understands Node 8.1 only.
+- AWS Lambda understands only LTS versions Node (currently 12).
 Therefore we use Babel to compile source code during deployment which allows us to use new language features.
 - The source code is bundled by Webpack during deployment.
     - There is `source-map` support for translation of error stack traces to original sources.

 ### Code style

 - Compliance with enclosed ESLint rules based on `@keboola/eslint-config-node` is expected.
-- The repository should have active code quality checking using [Code Climate](https://codeclimate.com/github/keboola/serverless-demo-app) service.
-Enclosed config utilizes `eslint`, `duplication` and `fixme` engines.

 ### Files structure
 - `src` - source code of the functions